ucsb-cs56-projects/cs56-games-pokemon-map/W15_lab06_william_eiers.md

  3. Add the infrastructure for dialogue, such that it will be easy to add new dialogue later in the project history (moderate implementation)
  4. Give professor oak a bike to ride around on (moderate implementation)
+ 5. Add some more graphical elements to the current map, extracting from the bitmap images.
+These will have no collision detection (minor).